China has stepped up efforts to curb the spread of the novel coronavirus. Here are the latest developments:

 The provincial capital Wuhan reported 13,436 new infections and 216 new deaths on Feb 12.

-— A total of 2,600 additional medical personnel from the armed forces will be tasked with treating patients in two hospitals in Wuhan, the epicenter of the novel coronavirus outbreak.
+— A total of 2,600 additional medical personnel from the armed forces will be tasked with treating patients in two hospitals in Wuhan, the epicenter of the novel coronavirus outbreak in China.

 — A State Council joint task force issued a circular to regulate the use of air-conditioning and ventilation systems in offices and public places amid an effort to contain the novel coronavirus.
 Those facilities should be halted once a suspected or confirmed case of pneumonia caused by the virus is identified there.